kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *customers do not matter*

 ### NO FOCUS ON INNOVATION
 > Organization is perceived as lacking focus on innovation or being slow to innovate.
-The problems might stem from a feeling that the organization is devoid of creativity and discourages experimentation with novel ways of doing things, it could be also that there simply are no funds available for research and development.
+The problems might stem from a feeling that the organization is devoid of creativity and discourages experimentation with novel ways of doing things.
+It could be also that there simply are no funds available for research and development.

 __Exemplary statements reported by employees:__